 · to develop confidence that comes from possessing a store of essential knowledge and the skills

 · to have a sub-set of knowledge and the accompanying vocabulary that will maximize chances of leading rich and fulfilling lives

-We are currently building and developing our new curriculum - here you can find out what each year group covers in History, Geography, Art and Science.
-We will of course be adding to this as we develop our curriculum further.
+We are currently building and developing our new curriculum - here you can find out what each year group covers in each subject and how the British Values and SMSC link with our curriculum.